RyanHarrigan/generic_webapp_docker/README.md

 # Generic Webapp Docker Setup

 This docker config is meant primarily for local development prototyping. **NOT MEANT FOR PRODUCTION.** The mysql config exposes its port to the host so that you can run scripts like `wordmove` or even manually load/dump/debug.
 I primarily use this config repo for WordPress, but can be used for any PHP-based web app.
+See my [blog](https://changeprogramming.com/docker/2019/06/14/generic_docker_webapp.html) for more information.

 ## Dependencies